 When I announced last Friday that I would be returning to Disneyland Paris for the Marvel Summer of Super Heroes launch event, the over-riding reaction was but Steve, you said you weren’t going to Disneyland Paris this year!
-That’s fair, as I had spent the last 5 months explaining why we wouldn’t be returning in 2018, and had written a monthly series updating everyone on the progress.
-Then I got an invitation to attend this launch weekend, and when looking at how many Eurostar vouchers I had to use, a very reasonable rate for Hotel Santa Fe on the Sunday night and a cheap return train fairs if I arrived Saturday and came back Monday, I went for it.
-As the aforementioned articles explained, it wasn’t that I didn’t want to go to Disneyland Paris this year, it’s just that circumstances were such that we’d decided as a family, that we’d wait until 2019.
-Thankfully this opportunity came along and I have a very understanding family!
+That’s fair, as I had spent the last 5 months explaining why we wouldn’t be returning in 2018.
+Then I got an invitation to attend this launch weekend, and when looking at how many Eurostar vouchers I had to use, a very reasonable rate for Hotel Santa Fe on the Sunday night and cheap return train fare if I arrived Saturday and came back Monday, I went for it, as it wasn’t that I didn’t want to go to Disneyland Paris this year.
+It’s just that circumstances were such that we’d decided as a family, that we’d wait until 2019.
+Thankfully, this opportunity came along and I have a very understanding family!

 Anyway, let’s get on with Marvel Summer of Super Heroes and what I thought.
 I will be keeping this spoiler free as this is a brand new season in Disneyland Paris and is only in its 3rd day as I write this, and so many people won’t have experienced it yet.
 I will be recording a podcast later this week full of spoilers for those who want the lowdown and don’t mind getting all the juicy details before seeing it with their own eyes.

 This is the big show that took over the theatre which used to be the home of the much loved CineMagique.
 The Marvel spectacular promised much when details were revealed at MCM Comic Con in London back in November 2017, but could it live up to that?
 I’m basing my opinion on the second time I saw it, only yesterday, as the night of the launch event a few things weren’t working, and one is very integral to the experience and the storyline of the show.